fernandoval/Springy/documentation/en/conf/system.md

     autentication access to error log system.
 *   **'assets_source_path'** - Folder path for source of the asset files.
 *   **'assets_path'** - Folder path for minified asset files.
-*   **'environment_by_host'** - An array with a key pair where the key is a regular expression to search the host and the value is the environment.
-This configuration will replace the environment definition if the site host exists in.
 *   **'maintenance'** - Puts the system under maintenance mode and all requests will reply with a HTTP 503 error.
 *   **'session'** - [Session configurations](#session-configurations).